Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 What is Luberon known for?

-It is a stunning part of Provence famous for its hilltop villages and its lavender.
+It is a stunning part of Provence famous for its hilltop villages, lavender and olive oil.

-If you don't have time, you can visit on a day trip from Avignon, but you'd only be seeing a few of its stunning villages.
+If you don't have a lot of time, you can visit on a day trip from Avignon, but you'd only be seeing a few of its stunning villages.
 With 3-4 days, you could visit the best towns in Luberon.

 What are the Luberon villages?